 The most troublesome issue with some phones is that voice unlocking will not work unless the screen is already on.
 Luckily, Google’s recent updates to Assistant appear to address this problem on some devices thanks to the Access with Voice Match option appearing in your Assistant settings.

-How to Lock Your Phone With Google Assistant
+How to Lock Your Android Phone With Google Assistant

 Locking your phone with Google Assistant is a much less glitchy affair.
 However, it requires a bit of setup.
 The app doesn’t have native functionality to lock your phone.
 In fact, if you try to tell Google to lock your phone, the Assistant will specifically tell you that it is unable to do this.